 Twain has released four studio albums, including her 1993 self-titled debut, 1995’s The Woman in Me, 1997’s Come on Over and 2002’s Up!

-Shania was presented with Artist of a Lifetime trophy after a powerful tribute, featuring Jill Scott, Meghan Trainor and Kelsea Ballerini singing her biggest hits like “Man, I Feel Like a Woman”.
+Shania was presented with the Artist of a Lifetime trophy after a powerful tribute, featuring Jill Scott, Meghan Trainor and Kelsea Ballerini singing her biggest hits like “Man, I Feel Like a Woman”.

 During their acceptance speeches at the annual event, Shania jokes she